srmagura/iti-react/iti-react/Readme.md

 1. Document changes in Changelog.md.
 2. Commit all of your changes.
-3.  `yarn npm publish --access public` while in the iti-react directory and bump the version number in the iteractive prompt.
-Yarn will create a git commit with the bumped version number and a git tag.
+3. Increase the version numbers of `iti-react-core`, `iti-react`, and `iti-react`'s dependency on `iti-react-core`.
-4.  `git push --tags` to push the tag to origin.
+3.  `yarn npm publish --access public` while in the iti-react directory.

 ### Development tips